-The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 3.1.
+The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 3.1.1.
 Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
 This is outlined in the Security Target [6] and [8], chapter 3.2 to 3.4.

-This certification covers the following configuration of the TOE (for details refer to chapter 8 of this report):
+This certification covers the following configuration of the TOE (For details refer to chapter 8 of this report):

-• the circuitry of the MRTD's chip (the integrated circuit, IC), the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software,
+- The NXP J3A095 Revision 3 Secure Smartcard Controller, comprising of - the circuitry of the MRTD's chip, the NXP P5CD145V0A integrated circuit (IC) with hardware for the contact-less interface; - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software;

-- the IC Embedded Software (operating system),

-- the MRTD application, and

-- the associated guidance documentation.
+- the IC Embedded Software (operating system) JCOP v2.4.1 Revision 3; - the MRTD application: Morpho JC ePassport version 0.6.7.201 loaded in EEPROM; - the associated guidance documentation.